progit/progit/de/01-introduction/01-chapter1.markdown

 <!--The Git directory is where Git stores the metadata and object database for your project.
 This is the most important part of Git, and it is what is copied when you clone a repository from another computer.-->

-Das Git Verzeichnis ist der Ort, an dem Git Metadaten und die lokale Datenbank für dein Projekt speichert.
+Das Git Verzeichnis ist der Ort, an dem Git Metadaten und die lokale Datenbank für Dein Projekt speichert.
 Dies ist der wichtigste Teil von Git, und dieser Teil wird kopiert, wenn Du ein Repository von einem anderen Rechner klonst.

 <!--The working directory is a single checkout of one version of the project.
 These files are pulled out of the compressed database in the Git directory and placed on disk for you to use or modify.-->